 David Fuller's view -

-This item continues in the Subscriber’s Area where some conflicting evidence is illustrated and discussed.
-A PDF of AE-P’s article is also available.
+This item continues in the Subscriber’s Area, where a PDF of AE-P’s article is also posted.

 This section continues in the Subscriber's Area.
 Back to top